 Cool off in the Scottsdale Fashion Square

 Another one of my favorite things to do on a hot summer day is walking around the Scottsdale Fashion Square.
 This luxury shopping center is so large that you can explore it for hours without seeing the same store twice.
 It’s notable for housing a variety of upscale designers, including Prada, Bottega Veneta, and Gucci.
-For that reason, the Fashion Square is a great place to spot celebrities.
+For that reason, Fashion Square is a great place to spot celebrities.
 The last time I was there, I saw Jay Manuel, one of the judges from America’s Next Top Model.

-For those of us who can’t afford to spend $600 on a handbag, there are also more practical retailers like Old Navy, American Eagle, and H&M. In addition to the vast number of retailers, the Fashion Square also houses a Harkin’s movie theatre and a host of upscale fast food restaurants.
+For those of us who can’t afford to spend $600 on a handbag, there are also more practical retailers like Old Navy, American Eagle, and H&M. In addition to the vast number of retailers, Fashion Square also houses a Harkin’s movie theatre and a host of upscale fast food restaurants.
 My favorite Fashion Square itinerary includes a bubble tea from Boba Tea Company, bath bomb from Lush, and crinkle-cut fries from Shake Shack.

 Explore the streets at night